The bifurcation locus for numbers of bounded type: Introduction

-As a consequence, we will characterize the set of values such that $\BB(t)$ contains isolated points, and prove that these special values are exactly the points of discontinuity for the function $t \mapsto \BB(t)$, where we consider the Hausdorff topology on compact sets (see section \ref{anatomy}).
+Finally, we prove that isolated points of $\mathcal{E}$ are exactly the points of discontinuity for the function $t \mapsto \BB(t)$, where we consider the Hausdorff topology on compact sets:

+\begin{corollary} The points of discontinuity of the set-valued function in the Hausdorff topology are precisely the isolated points of $\EE$. \end{corollary}

-Another interesting way to study the variation in structure of the family $\BB(t)$ consists in considering the Hausdorff dimension $\textup{H.dim }\BB(t)$ as a function of the parameter $t$ (see figure \ref{fig:dim} for a picture).
-Such function is locally constant almost everywhere, and displays a devil's staircase behaviour.
-Nonetheless, we can prove the
+\textbf{Hausdorff dimension.} Another interesting way to study the variation in structure of the family $\BB(t)$ consists in considering the Hausdorff dimension $\eta(t) := \textup{H.dim }\BB(t)$ as a function of the parameter $t$ (see Figure 1 for a picture).
+Such function is locally constant almost everywhere, and displays a devil's staircase behaviour: it is a singular (but continuous) function.